I am a happy girl

 As Tinkerbell entered the play yard, Jake got down in his play position.
 They started playing immediately and went to the fence of the other play yard to sniff another dog.
 Tinkerbell was very hyper and of course had and still has some behaviors we are working on.
 The first day was stressful on all of us because we were at the humane society for a long time.

-Tinkerbell is a Stafford Shire Bulldog Terrier or in other words a Pitbull.
+Tinkerbell is an American Bulldog Terrier or in other words a Pitbull.
 I was very fearful of how she would get along with the cats because most do not like cats.
 Well that isn't true either because dogs only do as they are taught.

 Once I brought her home, I kept her on her leash and let her sniff each cat.
 They all passed the sniff test but she wanted food and went right for Jake's bowl.
 She was starved.
 I let her eat and then took her outside.
 Her and Jake played for two hours straight.
 I was so happy for both of them.

 That night they laid together on my bed and Tinkerbell slept with her head in my arms sighing a relief sigh that she had found true love and she has.